 Step 2: Direct the customer to pay for their order

-You’ll see this fits your theme, and allows the customer to pay for the product.
+You’ll see this fits your theme and allows the customer to pay for the product.
 It also does the following:

--

-- generates download links in my example but also could
+- generates download links if applicable

 - update stock levels